 orange zest: this tiny bit adds so much flavour to these almond flour cookies!

-This is a quick and easy recipe for holiday cookies.
+This is a quick and easy recipe for gluten-free holiday shortbread cookies.
+You can either make slice-and-bake cookies or drop cookies.
+Here are step-by-step instructions.

 - Cream the softened butter and sugar in a medium bowl.